fytinnovations/oc-jobmanager/README.md

 next: /getting-started/installation.md
 ---

-# JobManager
+# O-cms Careers

-> Job Portal for October CMS
+> Carrers Plugin for October CMS

 This is the official documentation website for the [oc-jobmanager](https://github.com/fytinnovations/oc-jobmanager) for October CMS.